 How much money do Rocket League Pros make?

-Like any exciting team multiplayer game, it was to be expected that Rocket League would have a vibrant Esports scene.
-Launched in 2015, the game steadily grew over time.
-However, it never reached the level of some other Esports giants such as Dota 2 and League of Legends.
+It was to be expected that Rocket League would have a vibrant eSports scene.
+However, it never reached the level of some other competitive giants such as CSGO or League of Legends.
 Still, professional organizations give their Rocket League players a steady paycheck.
 But how much is that?
 Let's find out!

 What are the biggest teams in Rocket League?